MJWootton-Research/Macchiato/README.md

 $ python /path/to/Places_wrt_Time.py /path/to/Results_Folder max_time interval P1:P2:P3
 ```

-where `max_time` is the greatest time up to which the script will sample, `interval` is the gap between samplings, and `:` separates the list of places to sample given at the end.
+where `max_time` is the greatest time up to which the script will sample, `interval` is the gap between samplings, and `:` delimits the list of places to sample given at the end.

 ### Visualisation